salesforcecli/plugin-generate/README.md

 > See https://github.com/salesforcecli/plugin-templates for the `project:generate` command

-# :octagon: This plugin is deprecated.
+# :stop_sign: This plugin is deprecated.

 ### Use the [lerna template](https://github.com/salesforcecli/lerna-template) if you need a library and plugin